Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Results

 \subsubsection{Numbers of clusters and planets per cluster ($\lambda_c$, $\lambda_p$)}

 We find that $\lambda_c = 0.74_{-0.36}^{+0.79}$ and $\lambda_p = 1.62_{-0.68}^{+0.86}$ using $\mathcal{D}_{W,1}$ (KS); similar values are found for the other distance functions, although the uncertainties are large in all cases.
-These are lower in our maximum AMD model compared to in the two--Rayleigh model, despite their identical parameterizations.
+These are lower in our maximum AMD model compared to those in the two--Rayleigh model, despite their identical parameterizations.
 While these parameters represent the mean numbers of attempted clusters per star and attempted planets per cluster, respectively, the rejection-sampling means that the true mean values for the number of clusters for star and planets per cluster could differ from $\lambda_c$ and $\lambda_p$.
-In Figure \ref{fig:intrinsic_mults}, we plot the posterior predictive distributions of intrinsic planet multiplicity, cluster multiplicity $N_c$, and planets per cluster $N_p$ (all between 3 and 300 d), for our two-Rayleigh (blue) and maximum AMD (green) models.
+In Figure \ref{fig:intrinsic_mults}, we plot the posterior predictive distributions of intrinsic planet multiplicity, cluster multiplicity $N_c$, and planets per cluster $N_p$ (all between 3 and 300 days), for our two-Rayleigh (blue) and maximum AMD (green) models.
+For the maximum AMD model, the mean number of planets (in this period range with $R_p > 0.5 R_\oplus$) per star is $2.61_{-0.32}^{+0.32}$, and the mean number of such planets per planetary system (i.e. star with at least one planet) is $3.12_{-0.28}^{+0.36}$.
 While the distribution for the number of clusters per system is very similar between the two models, the fraction of clusters with a single planet increases significantly compared to the previous model.